Synergistic Bleeding Region and Point Detection in Laparoscopic Surgical Videos: Experiments

 \subsection{Datasets and Evaluation Metrics}

 \textbf{Datasets.} Since the tasks of the laparoscopic bleeding region and bleeding point cooperative detection are proposed for the first time, we adopt the~\ourdata~dataset to train and test our method and related comparative methods.
 We randomly split a total of 95 video clips into two sets: 75 for training and the remaining 20 for testing.
-For further evaluation, we assess the region-level detection performance on HemoSet~\cite{miao2024hemoset}, and provide additional comparative results on Rabbani \etal~\cite{rabbani2022video} and SUN-SEG~\cite{ji2022video} in \emph{Supp.
-F}.
+For further evaluation, we assess the region-level detection performance on HemoSet~\cite{miao2024hemoset} and provide comparative results on the Rabbani \etal~\cite{rabbani2022video} dataset in the supplementary materials.

 \textbf{Evaluation Metrics.} Following previous studies~\cite{ravi2024sam, das2023multi}, we adopt the Intersection over Union (IoU) and Dice Coefficient (Dice) metrics to evaluate bleeding region detection performance.
 For bleeding points, the Percentage of Correct Keypoints (PCK) metric is used to measure localization accuracy.
 Unlike the 10\% to 40\% threshold range applied in~\cite{das2023multi,mao2024pitsurgrt} for anatomical structure centroids, we adopt a narrower threshold range of 2\%–10\% to ensure greater assessment, \ie, PCK-2\%, PCK-5\%, and PCK-10\%.
 This is due to the requirement for higher precision and lower tolerance of bleeding point detection in laparoscopic surgery.